 It is usually said that every individual who yields to addiction has some entrenched reasons to do so.
 These reasons can be many such as work pressure at the site, low business returns, failure of relationship and the like.
 And many a times a sense of incompleteness makes people to fall for alcohol addiction.
 The callous reality is that even educated and knowledgeable people fall in such vicious circle that it becomes hard for them to come out of it.
 Resultantly, they face relapse of themselves physically and psychologically as well.
 There are many organisations that offer rehab programs to treat such people.
 These institutions not only detoxify the body but also endeavour to improve the quality of your life.

 The rehabilitation centres first observe and understand the symptoms they notice in you and then carry out the suitable therapy.
-The symptoms can be physical, psychological and behavioural as well.
+The symptoms can be physical, psychological and behavioral as well.
 Even at the time of withdrawal, a patient might show some symptoms.
-In the beginning, a person feels craving for a continual need to drink alcohol.
+In the beginning, a person feels a craving for a continual need to drink alcohol.
 He moves on to higher amounts of alcohol to satisfy his cravings.
 As one rises to higher levels of alcohol consumption, he finds it difficult to control his drinking habit and ultimately loses his control on himself.
 Being an alcohol addict, he shows al these signs and symptoms:

 Physical symptoms: Mostly, the symptoms of alcohol addiction are physical one. these are: